Above Ground Above Ground — Can Pool Liners Be Repaired? Step-by-Step Repair Guide

 Step 4: Apply the Underwater Patch

-1. Apply marine adhesive generously to both the liner and patch surfaces
+1. Apply the vinyl liner adhesive generously to both the liner and patch surfaces

 2. Wait 30-60 seconds for adhesive to become tacky (follow manufacturer instructions)